databrickslabs/overwatch/docs/overwatch_docs/content/EnvironmentSetup/azure.md

 #### Basic Deployment
 * Audit Log Delivery
-    * At present the only supported method for audit log delivery is through Eventhub delivery in LogAnalytics.
+    * At present the only supported method for audit log delivery is through Eventhub delivery via Azure Diagnostic Logging.
     Overwatch will consume the events as a batch stream (Trigger.Once) once/period when the job runs.
 To configure Eventhub to deliver these logs, follow the steps below.